Trijata: Remembrance and assessment

 A temple of Trijata also exists in the temple complex of Balveer Hanuman Temple, Ujjain.
 Special puja (worship rituals) is offered to the goddess for 3 days, starting from Kartik Poornima.

 In the Telugu Sita Puranamu, Ramaswami Chaudari portrays Trijata as the daughter of the Dravidian Vibhishana and the Aryan Gandharva Sarama.
 Trijata, a half-Aryan, is labelled a traitor, who betrays her uncle Ravana and helps Sita.
 Vibhishana's betrayal towards his brother and defection to Rama is also blamed on his Aryan wife.

+The worship of Trijata is said to have its origins in the Treta Yuga.
+According to legend, Trijata was once a devotee of Lord Shiva.
+One day, she was cursed by a sage and transformed into a rakshasi.
+However, she continued to worship Shiva, and her devotion eventually pleased the god.
+Shiva restored Trijata to her human form, and she is now revered as a benevolent spirit.